Skip site navigation (1)Skip section navigation (2)

 -S, --cdsize=SIZE

-attempts to autodetect the size of the disk and uses a default
+tempts to autodetect the size of the disk and uses a default of

-Unless --no-iso is specified, SIZE must be large enough to ac-
+Unless --no-iso is specified, SIZE must be large enough to account

-count for both high-level and low-level filesystem overhead.
-So
+for both high-level and low-level filesystem overhead.
+So you

-you should expect any ISO images to be significantly smaller
+should expect any ISO images to be significantly smaller than the

-than the given value.
-If --no-iso is specified then SIZE is the
+given value.
+If --no-iso is specified then SIZE is the exact maxi-

 -t, --test